aiven/devportal/docs/products/cassandra/howto/manage-cross-cluster-replication.rst

 Tools
 '''''

-* To update the service plan or add an extra disk space, you need the `Aiven console <https://console.aiven.io/>`_.
+* To update the service plan or add an extra disk space, use the `Aiven console <https://console.aiven.io/>`_.
-* To set up the replication factor, you need the ``cqlsh`` Cassandra client.
+* To set up the replication factor on the database side, issue the CREATE KEYSPACE statement from `any supported client driver <https://cassandra.apache.org/doc/latest/cassandra/getting_started/drivers.html>`_.
+This guide uses the ``cqlsh`` Cassandra client for that purpose to ensure general applicability of the instruction.
-* To set up the consistency level, you need either the ``cqlsh`` Cassandra client or your client software.
+* To set up the consistency level on the client side, configure it in your software.
+This guide uses the ``cqlsh`` Cassandra client for that purpose to ensure general applicability of the instruction.

 Change the service plan
 -----------------------